 In a free and open market where you can build anything they want, serve billions of customers, make a massive positive impact on the world and in return, society will reward you with hundreds of billions of dollars.

 Progress takes everyone forward.
 Now, a problem with progress is, it’s almost always asymmetric.
 Meaning, some handful of people will end-up far more ahead than an average person.
-Unlike, a socialist society with comparatively less freedom & economic incentives, where everyone move forward but they don’t make as much progress.
+Unlike, a socialist society with comparatively less freedom & economic incentives, where everyone moves forward but they don’t make as much progress.

 So, in a democracy, there’s always a tension between freedom and quality.
 And the winner is decided in the elections, where people decide what their democracy should vote for.